 Unlike noneconomic damages, such as pain and suffering, economic damages are not capped in Maryland.
 Economic damages may include not only medical care but also the loss of wages that the child would have likely earned in adulthood, occupational therapy, physiotherapy, assistive equipment and technology such as a wheelchair, changes to the home to accommodate the child's needs, and the costs of special education.Protect Your Rights by Contacting a Cerebral Palsy Lawyer in Baltimore

 If your child needs treatment and therapy for cerebral palsy, a lawsuit may be the only way that you can afford these significant costs.
 When a child suffers from cerebral palsy, they may need millions of dollars of care over the course of a lifetime.
-At Lebowitz & Mzhen, LLC, our Baltimore cerebral palsy attorneys understand the significant challenges faced by individuals and families dealing with cerebral palsy in Maryland and Washington, D.C.
+At Lebowitz & Mzhen Personal Injury Lawyers, our Baltimore cerebral palsy attorneys understand the significant challenges faced by individuals and families dealing with cerebral palsy in Maryland and Washington, D.C.
 We do not recover any fees or expenses unless we secure a judgment or settlement for you.
 Call us at 1-800-654-1949 or 410-654-3600, or contact us online for a free consultation with a birth injury attorney.